Quantum field theory on curved manifolds: An introduction to differential geometry and manifolds for particle production

 Above, we have described tangent vector bundles to introduce the concept of bundles.
 It seems obvious that one can consider similar vector bundles in general (not necessarily for tangent vectors of $M$).
 This is the idea behind the fibre bundle.
-The coordinate functions defined in tangent vector bundles naturally had a direct product structure.\footnote{Intuitively, the local direct product structure gives a point where one can start the discussion with a global symmetry (because they are given by the direct product) when describing a local symmetry.} When considering general fibre bundles, the direct product structure has to be introduced by hand.
+The coordinate functions defined in tangent vector bundles naturally had a direct product structure.\footnote{Intuitively, the local direct product structure gives a point where one can start the discussion with a global symmetry (because they are given by the direct product) when describing a local symmetry.
+This procedure is one that we often see in field theory, whether or not there is a strict definition of local trivialization.} When considering general fibre bundles, the direct product structure has to be introduced by hand.
 To clarify the notation used, we refer to the definitions below. \begin{itemize} \item Fibre bundle: A fibre bundle is defined by $(E,\pi, M, F, G)$, where \begin{enumerate} \item $E$ is the total space \item $M$ is the base space \item The projection $\pi$: $E\rightarrow M$ is a continuous surjection known as the projection map.
 The inverse $F\coloneqq\pi^{-1}(p)$ is called the fibre at $p\in M$. \item The structure group $G$ acts on $F$ from the left. \item The local trivialization is introduced by $\phi_i$ for the open coverings $\{U_i\}$ of $M$ as (sometimes $\phi_i^{-1}$ instead of $\phi_i$ is called the local trivialization because $\phi_i^{-1}$ seems to realize the direct product structure.)

 where $E$ locally becomes a direct product. \end{enumerate} \end{itemize} Thanks to the introduction of a local direct product structure in the fibre, connections can be defined in a natural way.
-At this point, the introduction of a direct product structure may not seem to make sense as physics, but when one considers the role that local inertial systems actually play in general relativity, one has to consider that it does make sense as physics.
-Since in mathematics general relativity and gauge theories are described in a unified way, it seems to be natural to treat the two in a unified way.
+At this point, the introduction of a direct product structure may not seem to make sense as physics.
+However, when one considers the role that local inertial systems actually play in general relativity, one has to consider that it does make sense as physics.
+Since in mathematics, general relativity and gauge theories are described in a unified way, it seems to be natural to treat the two in a unified way.
+Here, the ``gauge field with curvature'' yields the Schwinger effect, while the ``spacetime with curvature'' yields the Unruh effect and Hawking radiation.
 We believe that essential differences are highlighted only when analyses are held on the same foundations as far as possible.